How NOT to Use Credit Cards: Couples Edition

 Pay credit card balances in full every day.

-Ensure at least one partner wholly owns the responsibility of using credit cards to build credit scores.
+Ensure at least one partner assumes full responsibility for using credit cards to build credit scores.

 Increase credit limits without changing spending habits.